deepakshisud/deepakshisud/README.md

 </div>

 <h2 align="center">Hello there!
 My name is Deepakshi Sood. 👋🤓</h2>
-<p align="center">I am a 3rd Year undergraduate student at Vellore Institute of Technology, Chennai.
+<p align="center">I am a 4th Year undergraduate student at Vellore Institute of Technology, Chennai.
 I am interested in full stack developement and Data Analytics.
-I am currently working as a PRISM Developer at Samsung.
-I am an incoming JP Morgan Chase and Co.
-Intern and also a Microsoft Student Learn Ambassador - Beta.
+I am an Upcoming Analyst at Morgan Stanley.
+I have worked as a PRISM Developer at Samsung and a SEP Intern at JP Morgan Chase and Co.
+Intern.
+I am also a Microsoft Student Learn Ambassador - Beta.
 I am interested in Web Developement, API Development, JavaScript Game Dev, SQL, Azure Cloud, PowerBI, Analytics, Competitive Programming, Data Structures, Blogging.
 In my spare time, I like to read fictional novels.
 I am always up for a good women-empowerment chat.
 I enjoy cooking delicious food and may open my cafe at some point. </p>

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------